GregLeonhardt/LogSeq/pages/BtrFS.md

 				- ``sudo btrfs filesystem show /mount_point``
 				- EXAMPLE:
 					- ``sudo btrfs filesystem show /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
-		- ### Step 2: Remove the Drive
+		- #### Remove the Drive

-		  Before removing the drive, ensure that the filesystem is balanced to spread the data across the remaining drives:
+			- Before removing the drive, ensure that the filesystem is balanced to spread the data across the remaining drives:
+				- ``sudo btrfs balance start /mount_point``
+				- EXAMPLE:
+					- ``sudo btrfs balance start /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+		- #### Physically Replace the Drive
+			- Shut down the system if necessary, and physically replace the drive with a new one.
+Ensure the new drive is properly connected and recognized by the system.
+		- #### Add the New Drive
+			- Once the new drive is in place and the system is booted up, add the new drive to the Btrfs filesystem:
+			- ``sudo btrfs device add /dev/sdY /mount_point``

+			  Replace `/dev/sdY` with the identifier of the new drive.
+		- ### Step 5: Rebalance the Filesystem

+		  Rebalance the filesystem to redistribute the data across all drives, including the new one:

 		  ```
 		  sh